Go Back

 Instructions

-• Forging the Crispy Leek Ribbons : While the lentils simmer, heat 2 tablespoons of extra virgin olive oil in a large Dutch oven or heavy-bottomed pot over medium heat.
-Add half of the sliced leeks and cook, stirring occasionally, for 8-10 minutes until they are deeply golden brown and crisp.
-Use a slotted spoon to transfer the crispy leeks to a paper towel-lined plate, leaving the flavored oil in the pot.
+• Meanwhile, heat 2 tablespoons olive oil in a large Dutch oven over medium.
+Add half the leeks; cook 8–10 minutes until deeply golden and crisp.
+Transfer to a paper towel–lined plate, leaving oil in the pot.

-• Blooming the Aromatic Base : Add the remaining 1 tablespoon of olive oil to the Dutch oven.
-Add the other half of the leeks and sauté for 3-4 minutes until softened.
-Stir in the minced garlic and cook for another minute until fragrant.
-Add the cumin, coriander, allspice, cinnamon, turmeric, and smoked paprika.
-Stir constantly for 30 seconds until the spices are toasted and aromatic.
+• Add remaining 1 tablespoon oil to the pot.
+Add remaining leeks; sauté 3–4 minutes until softened.
+Stir in garlic; cook 1 minute.
+Add cumin, coriander, allspice, cinnamon, turmeric, and smoked paprika; stir 30 seconds until fragrant.

 Notes